Healthcare in Staffordshire: Mental health

 North Staffordshire Combined Healthcare NHS Trust provides mental health services across Stoke-on-Trent and North Staffordshire.
 Mental health services in the South of the county are provided by Midlands Partnership NHS Foundation Trust.
-Children’s autism services were provided by South Staffordshire and Shropshire Healthcare NHS Foundation Trust and Midlands Psychology, a social enterprise from 2010 until 2019 when it was moved to Midlands Partnership NHS Foundation Trust after several poor reviews and a report from Healthwatch Staffordshire which said that parents' complaints had been ignored.
+Children's autism services were provided by South Staffordshire and Shropshire Healthcare NHS Foundation Trust and Midlands Psychology, a social enterprise from 2010 until 2019 when it was moved to Midlands Partnership NHS Foundation Trust after several poor reviews and a report from Healthwatch Staffordshire which said that parents' complaints had been ignored.
 The clinical commissioning group were said to have provided minimal monitoring and intervention.

 Community services

 Midlands Partnership NHS Foundation Trust provides both health and social care community services.

 North Staffordshire Clinical Commissioning Group was the first in the country to restrict access to NHS-funded hearing aids.
 From September 2015 it will no longer routinely fund hearing aids for patients with hearing loss between 26 and 40 decibels.
-People with “moderate” hearing loss between 41-55 decibels will be eligible for an NHS funded hearing aid if they score sufficiently highly in a “functional impact assessment”.
+People with “moderate” hearing loss between 41 and 55 decibels will be eligible for an NHS funded hearing aid if they score sufficiently highly in a “functional impact assessment”.

-Virgin Healthcare won a 7-year prime contractor contract worth £270 million for providing long-term and elderly care for about 38,000 people with long term health conditions in East Staffordshire in March 2015.
+Virgin Healthcare won a 7-year prime contractor contract worth £270 million for providing long-term and elderly care for about 38,000 people with long-term health conditions in East Staffordshire in March 2015.
 Burton Hospitals NHS Foundation Trust, which is sub-contracted to Virgin, had to pay £300,000 in VAT at the end of 2016-17 because Virgin cannot recover VAT costs as NHS organisations can.
 In October 2018, after a prolonged dispute with the CCG, Virgin terminated all the elements of the contract for which it did not itself directly deliver services.
 The CCG said "From May/June 2019 East Staffordshire CCG will enter into contracts for the services terminated by Virgin Care directly with the providers of those services instead of requiring Virgin Care to negotiate sub-contracts for them.”
 In April 2019 Virgin gave a 12-month termination notice on the remaining contract because it would have had to subsidise the service by more than £1 million a year.